xelfia/Virtueld/manual.md

 |||
 |`Resolution`|Screen resolution: Width×Height `pixels` (Refresh rate `Hz`).
 Refresh rate may not be reflected.|
 |`Mode`|`Full Screen Window`/`Maximized Window`/`Window`|
+> * Each setting is saved when you change it.

 ## `Scene` tab